MohamedMoL/Helios/Protocol Specification.md

 # Reed-Solomon Configuration

-48 ECC Symbols per 116 characters (bytes)
+48 ECC Symbols for 108 characters (bytes)

-This means that 68 characters/bytes are taken up by the payload, and the remaining 48 characters/bytes are for error correction.
+This means that 60 characters/bytes are taken up by the payload, and the remaining 48 characters/bytes are for error correction.

 The payload can have up to 24 erratas before it becomes unrepairable.